-- See if the red LED light is “on” inside your meter.
-If it is on, you have power up to your meter and the problem is likely on your side of the meter.
+- See if there is a digital display of flashing numbers on the meter, if it does, you have power up to your meter and the problem is likely on your side of the meter.

 - Call your neighbor to see if they are out of power.
 If they don’t have power, report that also when you call in.

 - If your neighbor has power, check your fuses or breakers in your home or shop to see if they have blown or tripped.
 Also check your fuses or breakers at the yard pole or meter pedestal.
 If you call RLEC and the problem causing the outage is on your side of the meter caused by your breakers, fuses or wiring, etc. you will be charged a service call.
 After hour calls will be billed at the overtime service call rate.